IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-resizing.md

 <!-- ComponentEnd: HierarchicalGrid -->

-## Auto-size columns on initialization
+## Auto-Size Columns on Initialization

 Each column can be set to auto-size on initialization by setting `Width` to 'auto':